 The Executive Management team participates in the Company's performance management and development process.
 The Chief Executive Officer is responsible for the establishment of roles, expectations and reviews with his direct reports at regular intervals throughout the period.
-In the reporting period, the Chief Executive Officer undertook a formal performance review process with his reports.
-Performance is taken into consideration by the Nomination and Remuneration Committee when determining Executive remuneration which is further discussed in the Directors' Report - Remuneration Report (Audited) as set out on pages 12 to 26 of the Annual Financial Report.
+Changes to position descriptions during the period are taken into consideration.
+Performance is taken into consideration by the Nomination and Remuneration Committee when determining Executive remuneration which is further discussed in the Directors' Report - Remuneration Report (Audited) as set out on pages 15 to 29 of the Annual Financial Report.

-It is noted that the Company policy set out in the Company's Securities Trading Policy (available on the Company website) and the Corporations Act prohibit key management personnel from entering arrangements to limit their exposure to risk relating to an element of their remuneration including economic risk associated with participation in the Group's Executive Remuneration Plan.
+It is noted that the Company policy set out in the Company's Securities Trading Policy (available on the Company website) and the Corporations Act prohibit key management personnel from entering arrangements to limit their exposure to risk relating to an element of their remuneration including economic risk associated with participation in the Group's Long Term Incentive Program.